hydang99/hydang99.github.io/_pages/about.md

 ---
 I am a first-year Ph.D student in Computer Science and Engineering at [Notre Dame](https://www.nd.edu/) under the supervision of [DM2 Lab](http://www.meng-jiang.com/lab.html) directed by [Prof. Meng Jiang](http://www.meng-jiang.com/).
 My research interests lie in the fields of Natural Language Processing, Data Mining.

-I received double degrees Bachelor of Science in Computer Science and Bachelor of Science in Mathematics from [Texas Christian University](https://www.tcu.edu) in December 2021.
+{: .notice} I received double degrees Bachelor of Science in Computer Science and Bachelor of Science in Mathematics from [Texas Christian University](https://www.tcu.edu) in December 2021.

 Thomas A. Edison:
 "I have not failed.
 I've just found 10,000 ways that won't work."